-The AIARE Instructor Training Course (ITC) equips experienced backcountry travelers who also have entry level training as an avalanche professional (PRO 1) to teach the AIARE curriculum.
+The AIARE ITC equips experienced backcountry travelers who also have entry level training as an avalanche professional (a PRO 1 certificate) to teach the AIARE curriculum.
 To ensure the course can focus on curricular and instructional training, AIARE requires that potential instructors have familiarity with current AIARE-specific curriculum and tools, and not just general recreational avalanche training.

 AIARE ITC Course Prerequisites:

 - 5 seasons of winter backcountry experience involving leadership and decision making in avalanche terrain

 - Recent (within 4 years) attendance on or observation of an AIARE 1, 2, and Avalanche Rescue course

 - PRO 1 certificate from an A3 Pro Course Provider